Shortytheman/Emotions/Readme.md

 Dataset is referred to as "emotions.csv" in the article and in the code.

-Dataset has been removed, and cleaning data is done with our Clean_data method: https://github.com/Shortytheman/Emotions/blob/main/utils/cleanData.py
+Dataset has been removed, and cleaning data is done with our Clean_data file: https://github.com/Shortytheman/Emotions/blob/main/utils/cleanData.py